 The Public Management Development Program (PMDP) of the Development Academy of the Philippines hosted the 2019 Knowledge Co-Creation Workshop of the LEADING Asia Project from July 22 to July 23 in Pasig City.

-From middle left to right: Executive Vice-President of GRIPS Prof. Kiyotaka Yokomichi, DAP President and CEO Engelbert Caronan Jr. and GRIPS Senior Adviser Prof. Kiichi Tomiya
+Executive Vice-President of GRIPS Prof. Kiyotaka Yokomichi (seated row, sixth from left), DAP President and CEO Atty.
+Engelbert C. Caronan Jr., (beside Yokomichi) and GRIPS Senior Adviser Prof. Kiichi Tomiya (beside Caronan).

 The LEADING Asia or Leadership Enhancement & Administrative Development for Innovative Governance in Asia Project is a cooperative research project of the Japan International Cooperation Agency (JICA).
 It is operated in collaboration with Japan’s National Graduate Institute for Policy Studies (GRIPS) and several universities from the participating Southeast Asian countries.
 The project commenced in 2016 and has held seminars, workshops and forums that aim to produce case studies and projects related to public organization development, as well as share the outcomes to the participating countries as their model in creating their respective projects.
 JICA and GRIPS are PMDP’s partners in its Phronetic Leadership Training for Undersecretaries and Assistant Secretaries.